IN MEMORIAM

 Officer Charles Hartman drowned while attempting to rescue a man.

 Officer Hartman was a member of the Jackson County Underwater Rescue Team, which was composed of officers from several different agencies.
-He had just been named Missouri Peace Officers Association Officer of the Year for rescuing a youth from a vehicle stranded in high water.
+He had just been named Missouri Peace Officers' Association Officer of the Year and received the Silver Award from the Metropolitan Chief's and Sheriff's Association for rescuing a youth from a vehicle stranded in high water.

 Officer Hartman had served with the agency for 7 years was survived by his wife and daughter.